Echinacea

 There are concerns about the quality of some echinacea products on the market.
 Echinacea products are frequently mislabeled, and some may not even contain echinacea, despite label claims.
 Don't be fooled by the term "standardized."
 It doesn't necessarily indicate accurate labeling.
 Also, some echinacea products have been contaminated with selenium, arsenic, and lead.

-Coronavirus disease 2019 (COVID-19): Some experts warn that echinacea may interfere with the body's response against COVID-19.
+Coronavirus condition 2019 (COVID-19): Some experts warn that echinacea may interfere with the body's response against COVID-19.
 There is no strong data to support this warning.
 But there is also no good data to support using echinacea for COVID-19.
 Follow healthy lifestyle choices and proven prevention methods instead.

 Classification